waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Hunt Progress Log
 - Sighting 3 (Route 42): 5 failed attempts at (26, 14).
 Hypothesis: Approach direction or map script reset is required.
 - Current Status: Wise Trio in Ecruteak will not battle.
 Pokedex shows Suicune on Route 42.
-- Plan: Fly to Ecruteak, head to Route 42, enter/exit Mt.
-Mortar, stand on (26, 14).
+- Plan: Cut tree at (24, 13), walk to (26, 14).
-- Turn 23791: Entered Mt.
-Mortar (middle entrance).
-Heading out now to reset the script.
+- Turn 23791: Entered and exited Mt.
+Mortar (middle entrance) to reset map script.
+- Turn 23795: Clearing tree at (24, 13) to access (26, 14).
+Result of Reset Hypothesis: [Pending].